-What is Obstructive Sleep Apnea?
+Obstructive Sleep Apnea

-Obstructive sleep apnea sleep disorders in Milford OH occur when the muscles and tissues surrounding the throat relax and cause the airway to collapse and block airflow into the lungs during sleep.
+Obstructive sleep disorders in Milford OH occur when the muscles and tissues surrounding the throat relax and cause the airway to collapse and block airflow into the lungs during sleep.
 The harder you try to breathe, the tighter the airway seals.

 - Falling asleep